-A sissy bar is a bar fitted to the seat of a motorcycle or bicycle that allows the rider or passenger to lean backwards against it while riding.
+A sissy bar is a bar fitted to the seat of a motorcycle or bicycle that allows the rider or passenger to lean backward against it while riding.
 Sissy bars come in different sizes and styles and can vary greatly by the type of bike.
 The sissy bar is also referred to as a passenger backrest.

 On a cruiser-style motorcycle, a sissy bar will typically be attached to the rear fender struts.
 A sissy bar is often made of a steel and has a padded back for the rider or passenger's comfort.
 On a touring motorcycle, the backrest is generally shorter and simpler.
 Some low sissy bars, which are not high enough to be leaned on but are designed to be held onto, are known as hand grips.